kneubert/EssBAR-KNIME-workflows/index.md

 ![image](images/unsigned_content-warning.png)

 You will be asked to restart KNIME for changes to take effect.
-Click on no and continue with the installation of the Generic KNIME nodes.
+Click on no and continue with the installation of the Generic KNIME nodes with ```Help -> Install New Software```.
+Now work with the GKN nighly build site, click on the triangle next to 'Uncategorized' and select ```Generic Workflow Nodes for KNIME```.
+After finishing the installation you need to restart KNIME.
 Afterwards the EssBAR KNIME nodes should be visible in the KNIME Node repository.

 ### Example workflows